Alsana

 Alsana (formerly Castlewood Treatment Center) is an American eating disorder treatment provider that provides outpatient, inpatient, and residential programs.
 They offer care virtually, as well as in-person at their four locations in California and two in Alabama.
 They shut down their Missouri locations in 2024, following numerous lawsuits and changes to regulations.

-Overview

 Castlewood Treatment Center was founded by husband and wife Mark Schwartz and Lori Galperin in 2002.
 In 2008 Trinity Hunt Partners, a private equity firm based in Dallas, purchased Castlewood for $25 million.
-Trinity Hunt Partners then sold it to Riverside Co., a New York based private equity in 2016.
+Trinity Hunt Partners then sold it to Riverside Co., a New York based private equity firm, in 2016.